sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 ### Build TABLE_BFD and create BFD session if needed
 * 1\. read redis appl_db BFD_SESSION_TABLE, lookup the above TABLE_NEXTHOP, build internal TABLE_BFD table.<br>
       *Notes: there is a bfd session leak risk here: when the last crash point is after deleting a nexthop (caused by deleting a static route in config) but before deleting BFD session from redis DB.
-The recover procedure cannot tell if this BFD session was created from BfdRouteMgr but no nexthop need it anymore.*
+The recover procedure cannot tell if this BFD session was created from StaticRouteBfd but no nexthop need it anymore.*

 * 2\. loop TABLE_NEXTHOP, create BFD session for the nexthop which has no corresponding entry in TABLE_BFD
 <br>